tencentyun/intlcloud-documents/yehe_doc/企业应用/SSL 证书/证书安装/国际标准 SSL 证书安装/Weblogic 服务器证书安装_intl_en.md

 ## Directions
->!The directories mentioned in the following steps are the directories of the test environment.
+>?The directories mentioned in the following steps are the directories of the test environment.
 Determine their specific paths based on your actual environment and needs.
 >
 1. Download the certificate package for the domain name `cloud.tencent.com` from the [SSL Certificate Service console](https://console.cloud.tencent.com/ssl) and decompress it to a local directory.
 After decompression, you can obtain the certificate files of the relevant types, including the `Tomcat` folder and the CSR file: